We are often asked: what makes Israel such an attractive country for film-makers? In short – location, location, location… and Jerusalem.

 Professional crews and gear

 The local TV and video industry in Israel is very experienced in international productions coming to the country.
 Some of the veteran Israeli film professionals have worked on many American feature film productions in the 1980’s; therefore collaboration is their second-nature.
 We have all new cameras, grip and light packages as well.
 Productions can be developed from pre to post in top-line facilities.
 Consequently, the final product can be delivered in a variety of formats, depending on the clients’ needs.
-Every type of production–from documentaries and broadcast journalism to corporate video and reality TV–can be serviced.
+Every type of production–from documentaries and broadcast journalism to corporate ideo and reality TV–can be serviced.

 Proximity and transportation

 Israel is a small country.
 It takes one hour to cross it from the Mediterranean to the Jordan River, and six hours drive from the southernmost point of Eilat to the northernmost border with Lebanon.
 A good hotel is always less than an hour drive away, and a well planned production can save a fortune on transportation between locations and production centers.

 If your production is considering filming in Israel and/or the Palestinian territories, give us a call!
 We’ll show you around.